 Later, for lack of better alternatives, the waterfall development methodology was adapted to software engineering.
 Dr. Winston W. Royce is often cited as the first who formally described the model in his paper called Managing the Development of Large Software Systems back in 1970.

-What is the Waterfall Model?
+What is the Waterfall Model and its phases?

 Waterfall models in software engineering describe a phased progression of activities.
 This is a linear and sequential approach that allows the team to break the project into understandable and explainable phases with clearly defined deliverables.
 The team proceeds to the next phase only when the previous phase is completed and everything is approved.